BUILDERS FOR CHRIST VOLUNTEERS Q&A

 Q: Is housing provided?

 A: Builders For Christ volunteers may have the option to travel with their RV and park near the project site.
-Hotels are available nearby, and many congregations provide host families for short-term volunteers.
-Specific housing information will be included in the project description.
+Hotels are available nearby, and congregations also provide host families for short-term volunteers.
+Specific housing information will be included in the project description, and project managers will assist with identifying accommodations as needed.

 Q: I’m not sure what to do for transportation, can you help?